GradingAttack: Exposing Security Vulnerabilities in LLM Based Educational Grading Agents: The GradingAttack Framework

 \subsection{Grading Input Alignment}

 General attack methods typically involve harmful behaviors as attack inputs, aiming to induce the model to perform harmful actions and produce harmful content.
-However, unlike general attack scenarios, attacks on ASAG models aim to produce targeted grading outcomes rather than explicitly harmful responses.
-To bridge this gap, we propose the grading input alignment module to construct grading prompts tailored to ASAG scenarios.
-The grading prompt $P$ is constructed as follows:

-where $q$ represents the question, $a_q$ denotes the solution to the question $q$ and $a_s$ represents the student's answer to $q$. $f_{prompt}$ is a rule that constructs the grading prompt by integrating the question, solution, and student's answer (as shown in Figure \ref{fig:framework}).
+However, unlike general attack scenarios, attacks on grading agents aim to produce targeted grading outcomes rather than explicitly harmful responses.
+To bridge this gap, we propose the grading input alignment module to construct grading prompts tailored to grading agent scenarios.
+The grading prompt $P$ is constructed as follows: $P = f_{prompt}(q,a_q,a_s)$, where $q$ represents the question, $a_q$ denotes the solution to the question $q$ and $a_s$ represents the student's answer to $q$. $f_{prompt}$ is a rule that constructs the grading prompt by integrating the question, solution and student's answer (as shown in Figure \ref{fig:framework}).